Siva-PythonPirates/Shunya-CTF-Writeup/README.md

 ### 1. Rivest Salted Adleman
 #### Approach :
-1) This is a classic RSA problem.
+1) This is a RSA problem.
 There'll be p,q and e given.
 But here, p was given and q was XOR-ed with some value which resulted in salted_q.Generally p*q = n ,but in this case it was p*salted_q which was salted_n and then e value was the standard value (65537). <br>
 2) Now we need to find 'q'.
 The description hinted that 'q' was XOR-ed with and number anywhere between 1-9 or it was XOR-ed with 123456789.
 Therefore I tried both the combination and found out it was 123456789.
 XOR-ing salted_q with that would give the actual 'q'.
 Now we have all the values required to calculate the 'n', 'phi' and 'd'.
 #### CODE
 ```